ungoogled-software/ungoogled-chromium-debian/README.md

 ## Installing compiled binary

 Alternatively, the Ungoogled-Chromium Portable Linux compiled binary may be installed.
 It has been pre-built.
-Note: We cannot guarantee reproducibility.
+Note: Reproducibility cannot be guaranteed.

 1. Download the Ungoogled-Chromium Portable Linux binary to your preferred location e.g. `~/Downloads`.